- Case studies

 - Sustainable services

 - Workforce development

 Mass Observation Archive

 This case study showcases how archive services might encourage financial contributions from 'friends' by targeting membership fees or donations towards specific activities or costs.

-The MOA has eight trustees who are responsible for overseeing the trust but the collection is managed within University of Sussex Special Collections.
+The MOA has eight trustees who are responsible for overseeing the trust but the collection is managed within the University of Sussex's Special Collections.
 There are three staff posts funded by the Mass Observation Archive Trust.